wp-plugins/vicomi-comment-system/readme.txt

 1. Download Vicomi Comments plugin file.
 1. In your WP Admin panel click on Plugins (Admin menu on the left)
-1. Add New plugin from the Plugins menu.
+1. Add New comments plugin from the Plugins menu.
-1. Upload the file (choose the vicomi.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.
+1. Upload the file (choose the vicomi-comments.zip plugin file) to the 'wp-content/plugins/' directory inside of WordPress and then click Install Now.
-1. After the installation has completed, click Activate Plugin.
+1. After the comments plugin installation has completed, click Activate comments Plugin.
-1. Add your Vicomi account details, or create a new account (from vicomi.com website) if needed.
+1. Add your Vicomi comments account details, or create a new account (from vicomi.com website) if needed.

-Via wordpress plugin page - Login to wordpress plugin page, search for vicomi plugin, install it, activate it, enter your Vicomi account details and your done.
+Via wordpress comments plugin page - Login to wordpress comments plugin page, search for vicomi comments plugin, install it, activate it, enter your Vicomi comments account details and your done.

 More documentation